-Revive2Survive is committed to child safety.
+Australian Statewide Education and Training Pty Ltd T/A Revive2Survive First Aid Training is committed to child safety.

-All students under eighteen (18) years of age who are supported by Revive2Survive have a right to feel and be safe.
+All learners under eighteen (18) years of age who are trained by Revive2Survive First Aid Training have a right to feel and be safe.
 We want children to be safe, happy and empowered.
 We support and respect all children.
 We are committed to the safety, participation and empowerment of all children.

-We promote diversity and tolerance, and people from all walks of life and cultural backgrounds are welcome.
+We promote diversity and tolerance, and people from all walks of life and cultural backgrounds are welcomed.

 We: